The 411 on Retinoid Products

 June 3, 2021

-Retinol is the over-the-counter version of retinoid and is usually found in skincare products.
-It is the smallest and purest molecule in the vitamin A family and works more gradually than retinoids.
+Retinol, the over-the-counter version of retinoid, typically appears in skincare products.
+The smallest and purest molecule in the vitamin A family, it works more gradually than retinoids.

 Key Benefits of Retinoids

-1. Increases cell turnover: Retinoids penetrate the middle layer of the skin (the dermis) to stimulate cellular activity which increases cell turnover.
-This helps reverse photodamage such as dark spots by expediting the rate pigmented cells are removed.
+1. Increases cell turnover: Retinoids penetrate the middle layer of the skin (the dermis) to stimulate cellular activity, which increases cell turnover.
+This speeds up the rate at which pigmented cells remove, helping to reverse photodamage, such as dark spots.

-2. Boosts collagen to smooth wrinkles: Vitamin and its derivatives help stimulate collagen production, which boosts skin elasticity and thickness.
+2. Boosts collagen to smooth wrinkles: Vitamins and their derivatives help stimulate collagen production, which boosts skin elasticity and thickness.
 This results in an improvement of wrinkles, acne, and discoloration.

 3. Prevents and treats acne: Retinoids help unclog pores and make them appear smaller by decreasing the activity of enzymes that form oil and fat.
 This keeps the skin free of dead cells, bacteria, and sebum buildup.